JoramKeijser/transcriptomic_axes/README.md

 # tpc_pipeline
-Comparative transcriptomics & network modelling to analyse potential differences in how the inhibitory neural activity from different species might vary with an animal's internal state (arousal, locomotion).
+Analysis of how the inhibitory neural activity from different species might vary with an animal's internal state (arousal, locomotion), based on single-cell transcriptomics and circuit modelling.

 <p align="center">
   <img width="800" src="./figures/tpc_fig0.png">